G-dH/advanced-alttab-window-switcher/README.md

 ## Contribution

 Contributions are welcome and I will try my best to answer quickly to all suggestions.
+I'd really appreciate corrections of my bad english.

-##Screenshots##
+## Screenshots

 ![Window Switcher Popup](screenshot.png)
 ![Extension configuration window](screenshot1.png)